Infinity Ward: Game engines

-Call of Duty: Ghosts features an upgraded next-generation version of the IW 5.0 seen in Call of Duty: Modern Warfare 3.
+Call of Duty: Ghosts features an upgraded next-generation version of the IW 5.0 seen in Call of Duty: Modern Warfare 3 called IW 6.0.
 IW 6.0 is compatible with next-gen systems such as Xbox One and PlayStation 4 so polygon counts, texture detail and overall graphical fidelity has been increased.
 IW 6.0 is also compatible with Microsoft Windows, Wii U, PS3 and Xbox 360.
 The IW 6.0 engine features technology from Pixar, SubD, which increases the level of detail of models as one gets closer to them.
 Mark Rubin has said about the HDR lighting "We used to paint it in and cover up the cracks, but now it's all real-time".
-Ghosts uses Iris Adjust tech which allows the player to experience from a person's point of view how their eyes would react to changes in lighting conditions realistically.
+Call of Duty: Ghosts uses Iris Adjust tech which allows the player to experience from a person's point of view how their eyes would react to changes in lighting conditions realistically.
 Other features include new animation systems, fluid dynamics, interactive smoke, displacement mapping and dynamic multiplayer maps.

 Call of Duty: Infinite Warfares IW 7.0 features weightlessness system, game physics improvement, improved AI and improved non-player characters behaviors.
+Infinity Ward collaborated with Raven Software for Call of Duty: Modern Warfare Remastered using the then latest version of the engine in 2016.

-Modern Warfare (2019 reboot) and Call of Duty: Warzone uses a heavily rebuilt IW engine for the series, allowing for the use of more detailed environments, advanced photogrammetry and rendering, better volumetric lighting, and the use of ray tracing.
+Modern Warfare (2019 reboot) and Call of Duty: Warzone uses a heavily rebuilt IW engine for the series (IW 8.0), allowing for the use of more detailed environments, advanced photogrammetry and rendering, better volumetric lighting, and the use of ray tracing.
 The new engine had been in development five years prior to the release of the game, and was a collaborative effort between the main Infinity Ward studio in California and the new studio in Poland.

 Call of Duty: Modern Warfare II uses a highly upgraded version of the engine first used in 2019's Modern Warfare.
-The engine is co-developed by Infinity Ward, Treyarch, and Sledgehammer Games, and will be used in future installments of the series in a unified effort to ensure that every studio is working with the same tools.
+This engine dubbed IW 9.0, is co-developed by Infinity Ward, Treyarch, and Sledgehammer Games, and will be used in future installments of the series in a unified effort to ensure that every studio is working with the same tools.
+For Call of Duty: Modern Warfare 4, Infinity Ward dropped support for the eighth generation of video game consoles, allowing a leap in visual quality from the engine.
+It is the first Call of Duty game to be released exclusively on the ninth generation of video game consoles, as well as the first Call of Duty to be released on a Nintendo platform since Call of Duty: Ghosts in 2013.